Aartimishra123/MovieDemo/README.md

 4. Click on a movie to view its details.
 5. To add a movie to your favorites, click on the Add favourites button in the movie details screen.
 6. To view your favorites, click on tfavourties button

+   Installation
+To install the Movie App, follow these steps:

+Clone the repository to your local machine using git clone (https://github.com/Aartimishra123/MovieDemo/).
+Open the project in Android Studio.
+Build and run the app on an emulator or physical device.